 A leader that does not embrace the help of other OV’s is likely to preside over decline or death at the organization they lead.
 As discussed on the blog last week, a BB and SMART organization is systemic by nature.

-Strategy at the bionically balanced entity is akin to the determination and manufacture of a particular vehicle model – a vehicle has many parts, both moving and static.
-Yet, all parts have been assembled as part of a system that delivers a certain: amount of horsepower, comfort, and to meet the demand of a particular vehicle niche like: ‘4×4′ off road, town runner, or heavy goods carrier.
+Strategy at the bionically balanced entity is akin to the determination and manufacture of a particular vehicle model – a vehicle has many parts, some moving and others static.
+Yet, all the vehicle parts have been assembled in the context of a system to deliver a certain: amount of horsepower, comfort, and to meet the demand for a particular vehicle niche like: ‘4×4′ off road, town runner, or heavy goods carrier.
 Each part of a vehicle’s system has a role it plays for the particular vehicle to meet its niche-standard.

 Strategy is a fascinating art whose success depends on ensuring the right balance across OV’s.
 Imagine a situation where an organization boasts of a cutting edge strategy, but no leadership to execute the strategy.
 The latter situation will result in bionic-imbalance (BI) and OD. dysfunction